 In 1986, Swedish Vin & Sprit (“Wine & Spirits”) acquired the property.
 Its aim was to use Rabiega to increase the company’s wine-making expertise by running a wine estate of its own.

 At the time, Vin & Sprit had a monopoly on the import of wines to Sweden.
-They felt that an increased knowledge of the actual winemaking process would further increase the competence of its employees, who came to Rabiega to learn.
-In the early days, the wines were not considered too successful, but a revival began when Mr. Lars Torstenson was appointed winemaker in 1988.
+They felt that good knowledge of the actual winemaking process would further increase the competence of its employees, who came to Rabiega to learn.
+In the early days, the wines were not considered too successful, but a new era began when Mr. Lars Torstenson was appointed winemaker in 1988.

 Domaine Rabiega received widespread recognition when a Syrah-based prestige cuvée (Clos Dière Cuvée I) of the 1990 vintage in 1993 achieved great success in a wine competition.
-Rabiega thus managed to establish itself as one of Provence’s premier wine estates, with a reputation as the best in its appellation, Côtes de Provence.
-At this time, a quality revival was underway among several producers in southern France, who had previously been considered to produce only simpler wines unable to compete with the classic French wine regions.
+Rabiega thus managed to establish itself as one of Provence’s premier wine estates.
+At this time, quality improvements were underway among several producers in southern France, who had previously been considered to produce only simpler wines unable to compete with the classic French wine regions.
 In addition to Provence, this included Languedoc-Roussillon in particular.

 In the early 2000s, Vin & Sprit decided to focus on its core business, which did neither include owning and operating its own learning center abroad, nor producing its own wines.
 Following Sweden’s 1995 entry into the European Union, the company had lost its monopoly position as a Swedish wine importer.
-The Swedish wine business had declined in importance compared to the production of spirits, not least after the Swedish export success Absolut Vodka.
-In 2005, it was therefore announced that Domaine Rabiega would be sold, and in connection with this Lars Torstenson also left the estate.
+The Swedish wine business had declined in importance compared to the production of spirits, not least after the successful Swedish export of Absolut Vodka.
+In 2005, it was therefore announced that Domaine Rabiega would be sold, and winemaker Lars Torstenson left the estate.

-In the summer of 2019, Gastrodev Vin & Sprit AB started working on the purchase of the estate together with a few select investors.
-Domaine Rabiega is from July 27, 2020 under Swedish ownership via Gastrodev Vin & Sprit AB, a wine importer based in Stockholm, whose founders are Yohan and Blenda Adell von Corswant.
+In the summer of 2019, Gastrodev Vin & Sprit AB started working on purchasing the estate.
+Since July 27, 2020, Domaine Rabiega is owned by the Swedish company Gastrodev Vin & Sprit AB, based in Stockholm, whose founders are Yohan and Blenda Adell von Corswant.
 Both passionate about food and wines, and with a solid experience in the industry.
-In connection with this, the award-winning Lars Torstenson is once again in charge of the winemaking, he enters the mission with extremely high ambitions.
+In addition, the award-winning winemaker Lars Torstenson is once again in charge of the winemaking, taking on the challenge with the highest ambitions.

 – We want you to feel at home with us, says Yohan Adell von Corswant, founder and CEO of Domaine Rabiega.
-Come enjoy a stay in one of our meticulously curated guest rooms à la Provence, enjoy a lunch in our bistro by the large pool, take a class in gourmet cooking and wine making, or simply relax in these beautiful surroundings before an al fresco bistro meal by the pool, or gourmet dinner is waiting for you in our fine-dining restaurant (the latter opening once the new kitchen is in place in the autumn of 2021).
+Come enjoy a stay in one of our meticulously curated guest rooms à la Provence, enjoy a lunch in our bistro by the large pool, take a class in gourmet cooking and wine making, or simply relax in these beautiful surroundings before an al fresco bistro meal by the pool, or gourmet dinner is waiting for you in our fine-dining restaurant.

 The Domaine provides the best art and wine integration; Blenda is a skilled artist, the creative force behind wine labels, art installations and paintings.
 Together, Blenda and Yohan welcome you with open arms – to this special “home away from home”- truly, “Une Maison sans Pareil” – a place like no other!